sitespeedio/pagexray/README.md

  * The number of requests per response code
  * The base domain and the httpVersion used for the base asset (the main HTML document)
  * All assets (responses) with the following data: type, url, size, expires (a normalized expires converting max-age/expires to just expires in seconds), status (response code), timeSinceLastModified (using the last modified field in the response header and normalizing to seconds), httpVersion and all request and response headers.
+ * If you use a HAR from WebPageTest we also get SpeedIndex and other VisualMetrics.
+ * If your HAR is from sitespeed.io you will also get some extra metrics like SpeedIndex.

 ## Install
 ```bash